 As I walk down the dimly lit stairs, it feels as if I am going into a speakeasy.
 However, this underground restaurant is no secret, Sotto is routinely listed as one of the best restaurants in Cincinnati.

-The atmosphere is warm and inviting even through you’ve technically walked into a cellar.
+The atmosphere is warm and inviting even though you’ve technically walked into a cellar.
 Every table in the place is packed.
 Clearly, it’s a favorite among locals.
 It’s located under Boca restaurant, the more upscale option for Italian in Cincinnati.
 Chef/owner David Falk had figured out how to open and run some popular restaurants.

 On the way to the bathroom, I was suddenly startled.
 There was a big glass window and behind that glass was a handsome man making pasta.
 I stopped and stared as if I were in a zoo.
 Granted, I had been enjoying a delicious cocktail, but it was only one…so why were my eyes deceiving me.
 This little glass pasta room wasn’t a figment of my imagination, it was real – and so was the handsome man inside.